miao0913/SaCNN-CrowdCounting-Tencent_Youtu/README.md

 ```

 ### Dependencies and Installation
 We have tested the implementation on Linux with GPU Nvidia Tesla M40.
 CUDA7.5 and CuDNN v5 is tested.
-The other version should be working.
+The other version should be working. lmdb2txt (included) has to be compiled with cmake beforehand.
 Caffe installation is pre-required.

 ### Training and Test
 1. Clone the SaCNN repository